JapnoorHere/BetterUi/README.md

 </ul>

-1. Make sur your project is in Material 3
+1. Make sure your project is in Material 3
 2. Make sure your material dependency is added in grale (module :app)- >

 dependencies{